altoo-ag/akka-kryo-serialization/README.md

             # If set, akka uses manifests to put a class name
             # of the top-level object into each message
             use-manifests = false

+            # If set it will use the UnsafeInput and UnsafeOutput
+            # Kyro IO instances.
+Please note that there is no guarantee
+            # for backward/forward compatibility of unsafe serialization.
+            # It is also not compatible with the safe-serialized values
+            use-unsafe = false

             # The transformations that have be done while serialization
             # Supported transformations: compression and encryption